return to homepage

 Serve with the melted butter, mayo, olive oil, or wedges of lemon or lime.
 Brush up on how to eat lobster if necessary.
 Enjoy!

-Where to buy lobsters to steam
+Where to Buy Lobsters to Steam

-But if you live elsewhere - or even if you live in Boston but don't have time to get to the docks, or don't want the hassle of driving, parking, or hauling lobsters home on the T - the best way to buy live Maine lobsters (the kind that you'll see most often in Boston) is from a company that buys directly from the docks and ships the lobsters overnight to your door.
-They arrive fresh - and you can focus on steaming and enjoying!
+But if you live elsewhere - or even if you live in Boston but don't have time to get to the docks, or don't want the hassle of driving and parking, or hauling lobsters home on the T - the best way to buy live Maine lobsters (the kind we eat in Boston and elsewhere in New England) is from a company that buys directly from the docks and ships the lobsters overnight to your door, such as Yankee Lobster (617-345-9799) and James Hook (617-423-5501).
+James Hook will also deliver their prepared food, including their famous lobster roll, a Boston Cheap Eats favorite.